 The water is used to create flushing pressure from the tank that goes into the blow and through the tubing found on the side of your toilet.
 The process completes a water siphoning action that eliminates all waste from the bowl.
 This system is preferred by most people because it is quieter and requires less maintenance over time.

-Reviews for the Best Small Toilets for 2019
+Reviews for the Best Small Toilets of the Year

 Woodbridge Bath T-0019